tacklequestions/apollo-openapi/java-client/docs/NamespaceManagementApi.md

 <a id="createMissingNamespaces"></a>
 # **createMissingNamespaces**
-> Object createMissingNamespaces(appId, env, clusterName, operator)
+> createMissingNamespaces(appId, env, clusterName, operator)

 创建缺失的Namespace (new added)